zchen1-ua/be434-fall-2021/docs/setup.md

 Give the new key a name like "laptop" (you may add keys from other machines like the HPC) and paste in the contents of the **public** key.
 Click the "Add SSH key" button to save your new key.

+Next, go to the [course repository](https://github.com/kyclark/be434-fall-2021) and click the "Fork" button so as to make a copy of the code into your account.
+Add my GitHub username "kyclark" as a Collaborator on your repo so that I can push and pull code, and then email me your GitHub ID and the URL for your repo.
+All your assignments will be pushed to GitHub where I will pull the code to my machine for checking.
+At the end of the semester, you will have a public repository of code you can share to show proficiency in Python coding and testing.

 With that, you now should be able _clone_ or copy down the contents of the repo onto your local machine (e.g., your laptop, but you could also clone it to any machine like a remote server, an AWS VM, the UA HPC, etc.).
 Be sure to replace _YOUR_GITHUB_ID_ with your GitHub ID: